 Existing law, unchanged by HB 88, requires all dogs to be registered and requires anyone who owns or keeps a dog to keep the dog under control at all times.
 The law requires the county dog warden to patrol the county and to seize and impound unregistered and stray dogs.
 Dogs seized by the dog warden must be housed at the county authorized facilities for a period of time until the dog is redeemed by its owner, sold or destroyed.
 The dog warden is required to notify, by certified mail, any owner of a dog that can be determined from the current registration list.
 The owner of a registered dog has 14 days from the date of notice to redeem the dog before the dog may be sold or destroyed.
-If the dog is unregistered, the dog warden must post a notice in the dog pound or animal shelter describing the dog, the location where the dog before the dog may be sold or destroyed.
+If the dog is unregistered, the dog warden must post a notice in the dog pound or animal shelter describing the dog, the location where the dog was found and that the owner has 3 days from the posting of the notice to redeem the dog before the dog may be sold or destroyed.
 Through a provision of law that is seldom, if ever, used, any person may file an affidavit in court requiring the dog warden to seize any unregistered or stray dog.